V Sports

-V Sports is a holding company that administers association football clubs.
-The company is jointly owned by American billionaire Wes Edens and Egyptian billionaire Nassef Sawiris, with a minority stake held by American investment firm Atairos.
+V Sports is a holding company that administers multiple association football clubs.
+The company is jointly owned by Egyptian billionaire Nassef Sawiris, American billionaire Wes Edens, and American investment firm Atairos.
 The company derives its name from Aston Villa, the flagship football club, and acts as the club's parent company.

-In addition to the men's and women's sides of Aston Villa, V Sports also owns a 29% stake in Portuguese side Vitória S.C. and a 25% stake in Spanish side Real Unión.
-V Sports also has partnership agreements with ZED FC of the Egyptian Premier League, Vissel Kobe of the J1 League, and ASEC Mimosas of Ligue 1 (Ivory Coast).
+In addition to the men's and women's sides of Aston Villa, V Sports also owns a 29% stake in Portuguese side Vitória S.C., a 25% stake in Spanish side Real Unión, and a 30% stake in French side FC Annecy.
+V Sports additionally has partnership agreements with ZED FC of the Egyptian Premier League, Vissel Kobe of the J1 League, and ASEC Mimosas of Ligue 1 (Ivory Coast).
 The clubs in the V Sports network share scouting resources, coaching methodologies, and youth development strategies.

 History

 The company was founded as NSWE in July 2018 ahead of Edens and Sawiris' purchase of a 55% stake in EFL Championship club Aston Villa.
 This was subsequently increased to a full purchase of the club in August 2019, following Aston Villa's promotion to the Premier League.
 NSWE was rebranded to V Sports in 2021, as Sawiris and Edens began to pursue a multi-club model.

-V Sports, upon rebranding, showcased their intentions to expand into African football, with an youth partnership between Aston Villa and Egyptian Premier League club ZED FC, owned by Sawiris' brother Naguib Sawiris, announced in December 2021.
+As part of the initial rebranding into V Sports, a youth partnership agreement between Aston Villa and Egyptian Premier League club ZED FC, owned by Sawiris' brother Naguib Sawiris, was announced in December 2021.
 In April 2023, a further partnership agreement between ZED FC and all V Sports clubs (including Vitória SC) was announced.
 This partnership has seen Aston Villa sign ZED FC youth player and Egyptian Under-17 international, Omar Khedr, in August 2023.
 Furthermore, A V Sports youth academy investment in Senegal was known to exist by late 2022.
-Vitória president António Miguel Cardoso described this as : "the largest training complex in Senegal is owned by V Sports.
-We are talking about young athletes, up to the age of 18, who are in Senegal being worked on so that they can then follow their professional project."

 In February 2023, V Sports would complete the purchase of a 46% stake in Primeira Liga club Vitória S.C.
 Sawiris noted that discussions had been ongoing regarding an investment into Vitória since 2021.
 However, V Sports was required by UEFA to reduce its share in Vitória from 46% to 29% in June 2023, as both clubs were in the qualifying rounds of the 2023-24 UEFA Europa Conference League.
 The requirement also necessitated that no players were transferred or loaned between the clubs until September 2024 at the earliest.

 V Sports had entered formal discussions with Major League Soccer (MLS) regarding forming a club in Las Vegas in early 2022, with the name Las Vegas Villains trademarked.
 The 30th team in the league was instead awarded to San Diego in May 2023.